MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues.md

 ---
 # Troubleshooting ribbon issues in Power Apps

-This section provides help and resolution if you are experiencing an issue in a Power Apps model-driven app or a customer engagement app (Dynamics 365 Sales, Customer Service, Field Service, or Marketing) with a ribbon command bar button.
+This guide provides help and resolution if you are experiencing an issue in a Power Apps model-driven app or a customer engagement app (Dynamics 365 Sales, Customer Service, Field Service, or Marketing) with a ribbon command bar button.

 _Applies to:_ &nbsp; Power Apps
 _Original KB number:_ &nbsp; 4552163